-The Nantucket Atheneum Geschke Lecture Series was on hiatus in 2020, but please join us this year for another season of informative and engaging talks.
-We invite you to watch videotaped recordings of past lectures, which you’ll find at the bottom of the page.
+Please join us for the 2022 Nantucket Atheneum Geschke Lecture Series.
+(Buy Tickets for 2022) We invite you to watch videotaped recordings of past lectures, which you’ll find at the bottom of the page.

 As Nantucket’s public library, the Nantucket Atheneum has a long history of providing services and programs to the island’s year-round and summer residents.
 During the library’s 183 years of service, a central part of its mission has been to bring to the island distinguished lecturers including our earliest speakers — Ralph Waldo Emerson, Henry David Thoreau, and Frederick Douglass.

 In accordance with this long-standing tradition, the Geschke Lecture Series was created as a result of a National Endowment for the Humanities Challenge grant awarded to the Atheneum in 2003, a significant donation from the Geschke Foundation and the ongoing support of many library donors.
 Starting in the summer of 2005, the Geschke Lecture Series has brought speakers to Nantucket to inform and challenge our audiences with current critical ideas and issues.

 Join us for our first Geschke Lecture event of the 2022 Season!